SergeyVlSorokin/NewEraProgramingIdeas/README.md

 ## Problems in current approach
 - Prompts are lost, but often retried
 - I spend a lot of time trying to change prompts, finaly [found a trivial bug | implemented myself much faster]

+## General LLM issues
+- LLMs seems to not able to keep focus on target during execution of long run
+- LLMs are bad at selecting good/promising solutions from generated options (e.g. invent a novel research direction, understand which theorem can be interesting/good to solve)

 ## Approaches for next-gen AI Programming